area9innovation/fast/mini/readme.md

 read and parsed.

 TODO:
-- Add ""export" checking phase
+- Add "export" checking phase
 - Command to define what files to compile to what, with what options
 - Command to run executables we have constructed
 - Run the commands in the queue in parallel

 ## Mini Forth

-Mini Forth is primarily used to construct the AST.
+Mini Forth is used to construct the AST.
 The semantic actions in Gringo grammar files are written in Mini Forth.

 The values in this Forth correspond to the values in the Mini expression language.